luethe007/AirBnB_Analysis/README.md

 The file *airbnb_analysis.ipynb* contains the code for the whole project.
 *lda.html* is the interactive LDA visualization.
 The heatmap for Munich can be found in *my_gm_plot.html*.
-The remaining files are the source datasets and LDA gensim files stored to load in the pre-trained model.
+The remaining files are the source datasets (zipped folder) and LDA gensim files stored to load in the pre-trained model.

 ## Results<a name="results"></a>